wajidbaba/global.hackathon/TEAMS.md

 #### Fran Hrzenjak
 Backend developer, enjoys python and astronomy

+#### Marin Troselj
+Engineer passionate about Science and Education, Empowering people and Improving society

 #### Martin Samsa
 Front end developer with a love-hate relationship with CSS

-#### Marin Troselj
-Engineer passionate about Science and Education, Empowering people and Improving society
+**update**: our friend Martin is having a nasty weekend that started with a visit to the dentists office :( Martin, you have been greately missed!
+Get well soon, our frontend needs you ;)

 ## Our story